-Since culture can be specific to departments, locations, and more, TINYpulse Engage gives you the ability to assign your users to various user groupings for more intentional survey sending and results slicing.
+Since culture can be specific to departments, locations, and more, Limeade Listening Engage gives you the ability to assign your users to various user groupings for more intentional survey sending and results slicing.

 Attributes vs. Saved Groups

 Administrators can view data in two ways with Engage: Attributes and Saved Groups.
 Before you get started, you will want to be sure to understand the purpose of each.

 Attributes are simply a way of categorizing your users by various groupings so that you can easily view survey results by these categories as well as send surveys based on these categories.

 Limeade Listening provides several default Attributes to give you an idea of some of the grouping you may want to sort your data by, including Office Location, Department, Employee Type, Management Level, Gender, Ethnicity, and Tenure.